Rijal0/AnonymousChatroom/README.md

 Render / DigitalOcean

-Create a Node.js app
+Create a new Node.js app

-Start command: npm start
+Set start command to npm start

-Deploy with SSL enabled
+Deploy and ensure SSL is enabled

 HTTPS

-Use platform SSL (Vercel/Render) or configure Nginx + Let’s Encrypt
+Use platform-provided SSL (Vercel/Render) or configure a reverse proxy like Nginx with Let’s Encrypt

-🔒 Security & Privacy
+Security and Privacy

-No Data Storage: Messages vanish on refresh
+No Data Storage: Messages vanish on page refresh

-No IP Logging: Server does not collect IPs or device data
+No IP Logging: The server does not collect or log IP addresses or device data

-XSS Prevention: Inputs sanitized
+XSS Prevention: User inputs are sanitized

-⚠️ Legal Disclaimer
+Legal Disclaimer

-This project is for educational/demo purposes only.
-Hosting anonymous chatrooms may be subject to local laws.
-Users are responsible for compliance.
+This project is intended for educational and demonstration purposes only.
+Hosting anonymous chatrooms may be subject to local laws and regulations.
+Users are responsible for ensuring compliance with local laws.
 Developers are not liable for misuse or legal consequences.

-🛠️ Troubleshooting
+Troubleshooting

-Messages Not Sending: Check console & ensure server running
+Messages Not Sending: Check browser console (F12 → Console) for Socket.io errors.
+Ensure server is running (npm start).

-Dark/Light Mode Issues: Ensure TailwindCSS loads & local storage enabled
+Dark/Light Mode Not Working: Ensure TailwindCSS is loading and local storage is enabled.

-Room Issues: Confirm all tabs use same ?room=<id> URL
+Room Issues: Confirm all tabs use the same ?room=<id> URL parameter.

-🤝 Contributing
+Contributing

-Fork the repo, create a branch, and submit a pull request with your changes.
+Contributions are welcome!
+Fork the repository, create a feature branch, and submit a pull request with your changes.

-📄 License
+License

-MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.